 The operating principle of the roots pump is based on 2 synchronous pistons that rotate in a housing without touching.
 The pumping effects arise as a result of the opposing rotation of the 2 figure-of-eight shaped rolling pistons.
 While suction chambers are formed between the rolling pistons and the housing, the rolling pistons continuously form a mutual seal without touching each other or the housing.
 This opposing yet synchronised movement of the rolling pistons is achieved by means of a pair of gears mounted on the extended shaft ends.
 Lubrication is limited to the two bearing and gear chambers which are arranged separately from the suction chambers.
-Operation with a backing pump connected upstream enables compressing against atmospheric pressure.
+As the roots pump is not capable of compressing against atmospheric pressure, the roots pump must be operated in conjunction with a backing pump connected upstream.